oribarilan/pyplz/docs/features/env_vars.md

 ## .env file

-`pyplz` will automatically load environment variables from a `.env` file in the root of your project.
+`pyplz` will automatically load environment variables from a `.env` file in the same level of your `plzfile`.
 Each line in the file should be in the format `KEY=VALUE`.

 These variables will be available to all tasks (i.e., `plz-level`).